 Prerequisites: All other coursework; successful defense of the Second Exam

 PUBH 898 Dissertation Seminar (0 credits): This is a non-credit required course that students must take every semester they are working on the dissertation and registered for PUBH 900.
 The dissertation seminar meets up to four times a semester and serves as a workshop in which students attend Public Health Grand Rounds, present and discuss their dissertation research, and review aspects of each other’s work (peer review).
 The student must be registered for this course number in the same or preceding semester the student deposits the dissertation.
 After the student is advanced to candidacy, this course number will appear as audit on the transcript.
-See pages 47-70.
+See pages 47-70 in the DPH Program Manual.

 Required for all cohorts, all tracks

 PUBH 900 Dissertation Supervision (0 credits): Students pursue doctoral research leading to the required dissertation under the supervision of their dissertation sponsor.
 Doctoral faculty provide supervision on research design, data management and analysis, presentation and interpretation of findings.
 The student must be registered for this course number in the same or preceding semester the student deposits thee dissertation.
 After the student is advanced to candidacy, this course number will appear as audit on the transcript.
-See pages 47-70.
+See pages 47-70 in the DPH Program Manual.

 Grades of NRP (No Record of Progress) or SP (Satisfactory Progress) will appear when the student is enrolled and will change to P when the student graduates.